sica42/RaidCalendar/README.md

 1. Download or clone the addon into your `Interface\AddOns\` folder.
 2. Make sure the folder is named `RaidCalendar`.
 3. Restart WoW.

 ---

+## 🙏 Credits

+Special thanks to everyone in Zero Fox Raiding on Nordanaar for help with bug testing.

+---